 All worksheets have embedded instructions and comments, editable/expandable by the user.
-In addition, the "first steps" version contains a sequence of steps to be followed by the beginner, like a recipe.
-You may burst (delete) these balloons with instructions as you learn.
+In addition, the CurTiPot option i version contains balloons (bubble text) with a numbered sequence of first steps to be followed by beginners, like a recipe.
+Balloons can be deleted as they become superfluous.

 The Regression module of CurTiPot uses the Excel supplement named Solver for the determination of concentrations and pKas of acids and bases from titration data by nonlinear least squares regression.
-If the Solver is not yet installed on your computer, enter the menu Tools/Supplements/Solver, check the Solver box, search for the file on the HD or load it from the Microsoft Office installation disk.
+If not yet visible in the Excel Data tab, Solver needs to be activated by checking the box in the Excel Supplements list.

 CurTiPot adheres to the Brönsted and Lowry concept of acids and bases.
 Solely instantaneous protonation-deprotonation equilibria and effects of ionic strength are computed.
-No other type of chemical reaction or phase transition is taken into account in the calculations, although they may occur for many combinations of acids and bases of the Database.
+No other type of chemical reaction or phase transition is taken in account in the calculations, although they may occur for many combinations of acids and bases (listed or not in the Database).

 The pH, usually measured by potentiometry with a cell comprising a glass electrode and a reference electrode, is strictly defined as -log a[H+] (see definition of pH), where a[H+] is the activity of hydrogen ions, more precisely hydrated protons, H3O+ or hydronium (the simplest type of oxonium ion).
 At increasing ionic strength, I, ion-ion interactions reduce the activity coefficients (gamma) of all ions including the hydrated protons, H+.
-The pH Calculator and the Regression module estimate activity coefficients with help of the Davies equation.
+The pH Calculator, Simulation and Regression modules estimate activity coefficients with help of the Davies equation.

 The Davies equation gives reasonable estimates up to I ~0.1 mol/L or so (better than the Debye Hückel equation).
 There are more complete equations applicable at higher I (e.g., Pitzer equation) that take in account individual hydrated ion-size parameters and ion-ion association constants, but these are available only for a limited number of acids and bases in certain electrolytes.